 Blender Bites Sees Biggest Earnings Since Inception and Prepares for Major US Launch

-Lands agreement with the largest pure-play distributor of natural and organic, speciality, and fresh products in the US

-/EIN News/ -- VANCOUVER, British Columbia, Feb.
-10, 2023 (GLOBE NEWSWIRE) -- Blender Bites Ltd. (the “Company”, “Blender Bites” or “Blender”), (CSE: BITE, FWB: JL4, WKN: A3DMEJ), an award winning Canadian company involved in the development and marketing of a line of premium, organic and plant-based pre-portioned frozen functional foods, announces that in 2022 the Company reached milestone annual sales, resulting in multi-million dollar revenues and is preparing for a major US launch in the year ahead.
+VANCOUVER, British Columbia, Feb.
+10, 2023 (GLOBE NEWSWIRE) -- Blender Bites Ltd. (the "Company", "Blender Bites" or "Blender"), BITEJL4A3DMEJ, an award winning Canadian company involved in the development and marketing of a line of premium, organic and plant-based pre-portioned frozen functional foods, announces that in 2022 the Company reached milestone annual sales, resulting in multi-million dollar revenues and is preparing for a major US launch in the year ahead.

 To kick off the US launch Blender Bites has entered into a partnership agreement with KeHE Distributors, LLC ("KeHE" the "Distributor"), for distribution of its core SKU's Liquid Sunshine™, Power Berry™, and Green D-Tox™ along with its latest innovations Daily Defen-C™ and Tropical Glow™ 1-step smoothie innovations across the entire United States (the "US" or the "Nation").
 KeHE is the largest, pure-play distributor of natural and organic, specialty, and fresh products in the US, and the partnership will increase the Company's exposure to an additional 20,000 point of sale outlets across the nation.
 It is the Company's strong opinion that such a significant increase in ‘shelf presence' and point of sale outlets, compounded with KeHE's vast geographical footprint, will lead to organic growth in brand awareness, and result in exponentially higher sales revenue for the Company in the coming year.